-Monique Jilesen will be a panellist at the Federation of Asian Canadian Lawyers conference.
-She will be part of a team discussing Gender, Diversity and Equality.
-This session will contribute to the conference's theme of Practicing Law and Humanity and how the legal profession can achieve better diversity and equality in all areas.
+Monique Jilesen was a panellist at the Federation of Asian Canadian Lawyers conference.
+She was part of a team discussing Gender, Diversity and Equality.
+This session contributed to the conference's theme of Practicing Law and Humanity and how the legal profession can achieve better diversity and equality in all areas.

 Monique Jilesen | February 23, 2019

 Matthew Lerner and Scott Rollwagen co-authored the article Alive and well: Construction Lien Act deemed trust after bankruptcy in The Lawyer's Daily February 8, 2019 edition.
 They discuss the recent decision in Guarantee Company of North America v Royal Bank of Canada that has upset the long-standing conventional wisdom among bankruptcy and insolvency practitioners in Ontario about the fate of provincially-created statutory trusts in bankruptcy.

 Tom Curry shared his expertise at the 16th Annual Review of Insolvency Law Conference as part of the panel “Paramountcy – Does Insolvency Always Trump?”